Torquay, Victoria: Zeally Bay

 Zeally Bay is east of Torquay.
 The bay and Zeally Point were named after Richard Zeally, a squatter who lived in the area from 1851 on his property named South Beach.
 Zeally Bay hosts a yachting club, a fishing club, Fishermans Beach, Taylor Park - a public 4 acre park and the Crowne Plaza Torquay, a multimillion-dollar resort and plaza which was built on the site of the old Zeally Bay Caravan Park.
 In 2004 the Zeally Bay caravan park had been sold by the owners due to increasing land tax costs, to a developer who said they would build a retirement village.

 Sport

 Torquay is best known for the sport of surfing.
 Popular surf spots include Torquay Surf Beach, Draino's and Fisho's.
 The Torquay Boardriders Club represents Torquay surfers in local and national competitions.

 The town has an Australian Rules football team, the Torquay Tigers, competing in the Bellarine Football League playing their home games at Spring Creek Reserve.
 There is also a Youth Football and Netball Club, Surf Coast Suns, based at the Banyul-Warri Fields sporting precinct, the club was formed in 2016.

 Soccer club Surf Coast FC play at Banyul Warri sporting precinct.
 The senior men's team play in the Victorian state league while the juniors play in the Geelong community competition.

-Golfers play at the course of the Torquay Golf Club on Great Ocean Road, or at The Sands on Sands Boulevard, an 18-hole championship course designed by Australian golfer Stuart Appleby.
+Golfers play at the course of the RACV Torquay Golf Club on Great Ocean Road, or at The Sands Torquay on Sands Boulevard, an 18-hole championship course designed by Australian golfer Stuart Appleby.